TheSleepyAdmin/Scripts/README.md

 Status codes for DFS are below.

-0
+0 Uninitialized,
-Uninitialized
-1	Initialized
+1	Initialized,
-2	Initial synchronization
+2	Initial synchronization,
-3	Auto recovery
+3	Auto recovery,
-4	Normal
+4	Normal,
-5	In error state
+5	In error state,
-6	Disabled
+6	Disabled,
-7	Unknown
+7	Unknown,

  Change the below variable with list of AD domain's to be checked.